-Our MA Fine Art Master’s course is firmly founded on the consideration of art practice, in whatever form it takes (drawing, painting, sculpture, print, photography, installation, lens-based media, performance, participatory and interdisciplinary practice) and in whichever circumstance it occurs.
+Our MA Fine Art Master’s course embraces art practice, in whatever form it takes (drawing, painting, sculpture, print, photography, installation, lens-based media, performance, participatory, interdisciplinary and expanded practice) and in whichever circumstance it occurs.

-Art is considered in relationship to philosophy, art history and theory, contemporary discourse and global contexts thus establishing critical frameworks in which artists make work in the contemporary world.
-We have strong links with art galleries and arts communities.
+We agree and so art is considered in relationship to philosophy, art history and theory, contemporary discourse and global contexts, establishing critical frameworks in which artists make work.
+We also have strong links with art galleries and artists communities, including Eastside Projects led by Gavin Wade and Céline Cordorelli.

-It will enable you to take risks, be imaginative and to speculate on the development of your work.
+It will enable you to take risks, be imaginative and self reflexive in the development of your work.
 It builds your confidence, enhances your critical and analytical skills and prepares you for a career in the creative sector.

-Numerous alumni have gone on to be highly successful: presenting work at the Venice Biennale and becoming a Turner Prize judge.
-Uniquely, you will be encouraged to personalise your learning therefore preparing you for life as a professional artist or PHD researcher.
-There is scope to work on external live projects.
+Numerous alumni have gone on to be successful: presenting work at the Venice Biennale and becoming a Turner Prize judge.
+Uniquely, you will be encouraged to personalise your learning therefore preparing you for life as a professional artist or PhD researcher.
+Collaboration and personal development are encouraged alongside attention to pastoral care.

-You will be located at Birmingham School of Art (Margaret Street Campus), an impressive Grade 1 listed purpose built resource.
+You will be located at Birmingham School of Art (Margaret Street Campus), an impressive Grade 1 listed purpose built resource, with a specialist team of friendly, experienced and dedicated technicians.

 "The self-directed nature of the MA and options available allowed me to design my own pathway and enhance my critical thinking in a vibrant and experimental studio environment leading to PhD research.
 Staff support is second to none and the Birmingham art scene provides access to an established professional network."
 Grace Williams Graduated - MA with Distinction